threedworld-mit/tdw/Documentation/lessons/audio/py_impact.md

 Result: [Synthesized audio from the object colliding with the floor.](https://drive.google.com/file/d/1DkvC9HP7XpnYUGNGNW5AuXBMmCXuXmjz/view?usp=sharing)

+## Auto-generated audio

+By default, PyImpact will evaluate the simulation state per `Controller.communicate()` call and will automatically generate audio that will then be played by the build.
+This behavior can be suppressed by setting `auto=False` in the constructor.

+PyImpact automatically requests and receives [Rigidbody data](../physx/rigidbodies.md) and [collision data](../phyx/collisions.md) per-frame, as well as [`RobotJointVelocities`](../../api/output_data.md#RobotJointVelocities), a special output data type required for simulations with robots.

+`PyImpact` is a sub-class of [`CollisionManager`](../../python/add_ons/collision_manager.md).
+You don't (and shouldn't) include both a `PyImpact` add-on and a `CollisionManager` add-on.

+PyImpact uses cached static object data and per-frame physics metadata (velocities, collision states, etc.) to create audio, convert the audio into TDW commands, and send the commands on the next `communicate()` call.

 ## The `initial_amp` parameter

 `initial_amp` controls the overall volume of PyImpact.
 It must be between 0 and 1.